usnistgov/dioptra/examples/README.md

                                plugins]
       --api-url TEXT           The url to the Dioptra REST API.  [default: http://localhost]
+      -f, --force              Remove and re-register any existing custom task plugins.
       -h, --help               Show this message and exit.

 ### Examples